nakuldropchain/nakuldropchain/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building the Impact Miner and Impact Foundry Applications which are part of the Atlantis Suite of Applications.
-- 🌱 I’m currently learning how to use Github, haha.
-- ⚡ Fun fact: I've never learnt anything about code, yet here I am.